 Gullen Solar Farm and Gullen Range Wind Farm are excited to announce the launch of their Wind and Solar Farm Tours.
-The tours are a great opportunity for the community to visit Australia’s first hybrid wind and solar farm, which is located along SERREE‘s (South East Region of Renewable Energy Excellence) Renewable Energy Trail.
+The tours are a great opportunity for the community to visit Australia’s first co-located wind and solar farm, which is located along SERREE‘s (South East Region of Renewable Energy Excellence) Renewable Energy Trail.

 Come and see how a wind and solar farm works.
 Get up close to a wind turbine and a solar array.
 Find out more about renewable energy.